Decomposable $(5,6)$-solutions in eleven-dimensional supergravity

 In the second approach, we study some cases where the Riemannian part $(M^6,g, \omega)$ is a K\"ahler manifold.
 In this case, we do not assume that $\Flu$ is null, but rather that it is related to the K\"ahler form $\omega$.
 In particular, we consider the cases $\Flu= \tilde \gamma \wedge \delta$ with $\delta=\omega$ and $\Flu=\theta=c \star_6 \omega$, where $c$ is a constant.
 We see that if the flux form is given by $\Flu=\tilde \gamma \wedge \delta$ and $\|\tilde \gamma\|_{\tilde g}^2$ is not constant, then the supergravity Einstein equation forces $M^6$ to be a Ricci-flat almost Hermitian manifold (Corollary \ref{constantlength}), so in Proposition \ref{prop61} we write down the bosonic supergravity equations for the case when $M^6$ is a K\"ahler manifold.
 For the case where the flux form is given by $\Flu=c\star_6 \omega$, Proposition \ref{prop:thetakahler} says that the bosonic supergravity equations are satisfied, if and only if both $(\widetilde{M}^{1,4},\tilde g)$ and $(M^6,g)$ are Einstein with Einstein constants $\frac{1}{6} c^2$ and $-\frac{1}{6} c^2$, respectively.
-Thus $(\widetilde{M}^{1,4},\tilde g)$ has positive scalar curvature, while $(M^6,g)$ has negative scalar curvature.\footnote{We should mention that in this paper we use the ``mostly minus'' convention for the Loretnzian metric $h$, and thus a Riemannian metric $g$ is viewed as a negative definite metric.} For instance, the symmetric spaces $\mathbb{CP}^3$ and $\mathsf{Gr}_{+}(2,5)$ endowed with their respective (unique) homogeneous K\"ahler-Einstein metrics can be used to obtain some of the decomposable symmetric supergravity backgrounds presented in \cite{Fig2}.
+Thus $(\widetilde{M}^{1,4},\tilde g)$ has positive scalar curvature, while $(M^6,g)$ has negative scalar curvature.
+For instance, the symmetric spaces $\mathbb{CP}^3$ and $\mathsf{Gr}_{+}(2,5)$ endowed with their respective (unique) homogeneous K\"ahler-Einstein metrics can be used to obtain some of the decomposable symmetric supergravity backgrounds presented in \cite{Fig2}.